browserengineering/book/book/preface.md

 A final note
 ============

 This book is, and will remain, a work in progress.
-Please [email us](mailto:author@browser.engineering) with comments or typos.
+Please [file a github issue](https://github.com/browserengineering/book/issues/new) with comments or typos.
 The full source code is also available [on GitHub][github].